Judy Blume

 Blume was born and raised in Elizabeth, New Jersey, and graduated from New York University in 1961.
 As an attempt to entertain herself in her role as a homemaker, Blume began writing stories.
-Blume has been married three times.
-As of 2020, she had three children and one grandson.

-Blume was one of the first young adult authors to write some of her novels focused on teenagers about the controversial topics of masturbation, menstruation, teen sex, birth control, and death.
+Blume was one of the first young adult authors to write novels focused on such controversial topics as masturbation, menstruation, teen sex, birth control, and death.
 Her novels have sold over 82 million copies and have been translated into 32 languages.

-She has won many awards for her writing, including American Library Association (ALA)'s Margaret A. Edwards Award in 1996 for her contributions to young adult literature.
+Blume has won many awards for her writing, including the American Library Association (ALA)'s Margaret A. Edwards Award in 1996 for her contributions to young adult literature.
 She was recognized as a Library of Congress Living Legend and awarded the 2004 National Book Foundation medal for distinguished contribution to American letters.

 Blume's novels are popular and widely admired.
 They are praised for teaching children and young adults about their bodies.
-However, the mature topics in Blume's books have generated criticism and controversy.
-The ALA has named Blume as one of the most frequently challenged authors of the 21st century.
-There have been several adaptations of Blume's novels.
-The most well-known adaptation was the movie Tiger Eyes, released in 2012, with Willa Holland starring as Davey.
+However, in the United States, the topics of her works have generated criticism, controversy and she is one of the most frequently banned authors in US schools and libraries.
+There have been several film adaptations of Blume's novels, including Tiger Eyes, released in 2012 with Willa Holland starring as Davey, and Are You There God?
+It's Me, Margaret., released in 2023.
+A large collection of her papers are held at the Beinecke Rare Book & Manuscript Library at Yale University.

+The Peabody Award-winning documentary Judy Blume Forever chronicles Blume's work.